Geneva Graduate Institute: Academics

 The Geneva Graduate Institute has nearly 1,100 students.
 Of these, about a third are PhD students, and two thirds are master's students.
 Fourteen percent come from Switzerland.
 The remainder come from more than 100 other countries.
 Around 63% are women.
-Admission to the Geneva Graduate Institute’s study programs is highly competitive, with 2,104 candidates applying for 502 available spots in 2025.
+Admission to the Geneva Graduate Institute's study programs is highly competitive, with nearly 2,200 candidates applying for 430 available spots in 2026 -- a five to one ratio.

 Departments

 The Geneva Graduate Institute maintains five academic departments each headed by a faculty chair.
 They are the departments of international law; international relations & political science; international history & politics; international economics; and anthropology and sociology.

 Study programmes

 The Institute only offers master- and PhD-level programmes.
 The Geneva Graduate Institute offers seven master programmes, four executive master programmes, and five PhD programmes.
 They include masters in International and Development Studies; International Law; International Relations/Political Science; International History and Politics; International Economics; Anthropology and Sociology, Sustainable Finance and Development, and PhDs in International Law; International Relations/Political Science; International History and Politics; International Economics; Anthropology and Sociology.